r0x0r/pywebview/docs/guide/api.md

 window.create_element(html, parent=None, mode=webview.dom.ManipulationMode.LastChild)
 ```

-Insert html content and returns the Element of the root object. `parent` can be either another `Element` or a DOM selector string.
+Insert HTML content and returns the Element of the root object. `parent` can be either another `Element` or a DOM selector string.
 If parent is omited, created DOM is attached to document's body.
 To control the position of the new element, use the `mode` parameter.
 See [Manipulation mode](/guide/api.html#manipulation-mode) for possible values.

 ### window.dom.document